Sampling Bias – Types, Examples & How to Avoid It

 • Volunteer bias, where you sample participants that volunteer to join.
 These people may not represent the population as a whole because participating by choice is not something every type of person will do.

 • Survivorship bias, where only successful people are sampled for the study.
-These people all have passed a certain trial, for example if you select your participants among university graduates, they all have “survived” university.
+These people all have passed a certain trial, for example if you select your participants among university graduates, they all have “survived” college.

 • Non-response bias, where some of your selected participants did not answer to your study for similar reasons.
 An example of this could be conducting a phone survey, where you call your samples along the day.
 However, people who are working at this time of the day will not be able to take the call, and thus they are left out in your research.